By Katie Wornek, Outreach Officer and Financial Aid Expert

 What documents will I need and how can I obtain copies?

 As part of the verification process, you will likely receive a verification form or worksheet from your college or university.
 REMEMBER: do return this paperwork on time and don’t leave any fields blank (write “0” or “Not Applicable” where needed).
 Your school may also ask for additional supporting documents.
 There a few categories on the FAFSA that your school may need to verify, including:

 - Tax information.
-If your tax information needs to be verified, you will most likely need a tax return transcript.
+If your tax information needs to be verified, your college or university will likely accept a signed copy of your tax return (IRS form 1040).
+You can also submit a tax return transcript.
 You can request a digital copy of your tax return transcript from the Internal Revenue Service (IRS) through this link if you meet certain requirements (listed within that link).
-If you do not meet the requirements for receiving a digital copy, you can request a hard copy by mail, which can take 5-10 calendar days.
+If you do not meet the requirements for receiving a digital copy of your tax return trascript, you can request a hard copy by mail, which can take 5-10 calendar days.